Phuc75nguyen/faautomationttg2025/README.md

-This tool is so helpful and helps Senspa Finance-Accountant save a lot of time doing a boring legacy workflow, said the SenSpa Accountant Team Lead.
+This tool helps Senspa Finance-Accountant, LCB FA...and others branches of my offfice automate their excel data tranform task, save a lot of time doing a boring legacy workflow, said the SenSpa Accountant Team Lead.